 |This beautifully composed shot is a testament to Minnelli's painterly eye.
 The detailed production design and eye-popping Technicolor cinematography only add to Meet Me in St. Louis' enduring appeal|

 1) When Rose's much-anticipated long-distant call turns out to be a bust, I'm always so charmed by how Ester rescues her sister from embarrassment by putting a positive spin on the events.

 2) Instead of opting for the overworked device of having two sisters vie for the attentions of the same man, I like how Rose encourages Esther to strike up an acquaintance with the boy next door.

-I have a bit of an aversion to the trite, artificial sentimentality of "wholesome" family programming like The Brady Bunch and Father Knows Best (Hazel is another matter...that Shirley Booth can reduce me to tears in an instant, even in a sitcom), and I flat-out reject the alternative trend which asks me to find snarky, wise-ass children to be adorable.
+I have a bit of an aversion to the trite, artificial sentimentality of "wholesome" family programming like The Brady Bunch and Father Knows Best (Hazel is another matter...that Shirley Booth can reduce me to tears in an instant, even in a sitcom).
+And I flat-out reject the alternative trend that asks me to find snarky, wise-ass children to be adorable.
 That's why Meet Me in St. Louis is such a marvel.
 Minnelli & Co. found the magic formula to get me to care about a family that genuinely cares about one another.

 |Grandpa schools Tootie & Agnes on the finer points of flinging flour|